mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 ## <a id="topic_upgrade"></a>Upgrading the Module

-You may upgrade the module from a previous version by following th steps below.
+You may upgrade the module from a previous version by following the steps below.

 1. Check your existing version of the module by running `\dx` from your database.